Saul-Mirone/saul-mirone.github.io/content/blog/a-complete-guide-to-typescript-decorator/index.md

 # Metadata

-Strictly speaking, metadata and decorator are two separate parts of EcmaScript.
+Strictly speaking, metadata and decorators are two separate parts of ECMAScript.
 However, if you want to play with something like [reflection](https://en.wikipedia.org/wiki/Reflection_(computer_programming)), you always need both of them.

-Just look at our previous example, what if we don't want to write different types of validators?
+Just look at our previous example. what if we don't want to write different types of validators?
 Is it possible to just write one validator which can **infer** the validators from the type annotation of the method?

 With the help of [reflect-metadata](https://github.com/rbuckton/reflect-metadata),